 ANNA: Thanks to Kate’s review, I’m definitely curious about Golden Kamuy.
 Manly adventure manga set in Hokkaido sounds like a fun summer diversion.

-MELINDA: Add me to the Sound!
+MJ: Add me to the Sound!
 Euphonium crowd, here!
 I’m interested in many of these (especially the second volume of Erased), and Kate’s mention of bears intrigues the John Irving fan in me, but for once, a novel is sounding the most appealing.
 I figure I should go with that and give it a try!

 Jocilyn Wagner saysJune 23, 2017 at 4:07 pm